-Acquaint students with the world of human cultures and to arrive at means of understanding "culture" as well as theoretical constructs developed to examine the central concepts of anthropology.
+This course acquaint students with the world of human cultures and to arrive at means of understanding culture as well as theoretical constructs developed to examine the central concepts of anthropology.
 The place of anthropology in the western tradition; issues examined by anthropologists from an array of theoretical perspectives; examples from ethnographic studies; application to public issues and policies, are means through which theory will be brought to bear on praxis.